sophiasigethy/Cabo_App/readme.md

 In the following videos and explanations about the project are provided, but first brief technical notes:

-   This repository contains 2 projects, which are neede for the game.
+   This repository contains 2 projects, which are needed for the game.

-   - **CaboServer** is a Java-Project containing a SpringServer and everything else needed to deploy a Server enabling communication between the Clients.
+   - **CaboServer** is a Java-Project containing a SpringServer and everything else needed to enable communication between the Clients.
    - **CaboClient** contains the Android App.

   If you want to play the game and create an account, make sure, that you have added your SHA1 fingerprint to our Google Cloud API-Key.